CSCfi/csc-user-guide/docs/apps/python-data.md

 !!! note

-    Note that Puhti login nodes are not intended for heavy computing, please use slurm batch jobs instead.
+    Note that Puhti-rhel7 login nodes are not intended for heavy computing, please use slurm batch jobs instead.
 See our [instructions on how to use the batch job system](../computing/running/getting-started.md).